elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 ```

 When we push to `origin`, we'll be pushing our project to GitHub.
 When we push
-to `heroku`, we''ll be pushing our project to Heroku.
+to `heroku`, we'll be pushing our project to Heroku.

 Before we can do that, we'll have to set things up for Heroku to know what
 kind of application we're building.
 We'll add a couple of "buildpacks" to set